bbbtttiii/parallelogram-frontend/README.md

 # Parallelogram
-A collection of curated, multi-disciplinary articles from topics such as nature, psychology, philosophy, and more.
+A collection of curated, multi-disciplinary articles from topics such as natural science, technology, psychology, philosophy, and more.
 Built with a React/Redux frontend and Rails API backend.

 ## Getting Started